Rationale

 Monitoring

-Homework for all students should be recorded clearly by the students - with clear instructions and due date.
+The class master and/or the subject teacher assigns the homework through SHKOLO.
+The day of assignment is at the teacher’s discretion and depends on the curriculum requirements.
 Parents are strongly encouraged to monitor the assigned homework and support the school in ensuring homework is completed on time.

 In order to support the students and to provide them with an extra time to complete any unfinished class work assignments and/or incomplete homework, the school has organised period 9 for the students.
 Teachers inform the Period 9 coordinator for those students who have failed to complete their assigned classwork or homework assignments on time.
 Parents are informed via email that the respective student needs to stay for period 9 to complete his/her work.
 The Head of Secondary will monitor the frequency of the incomplete work by each student attending period 9 and parents will be contacted if necessary.